Derived categories of Quot schemes of locally free quotients

 For \eqref{lem:Serre-3}, for any $A \in \shA$, $C \in \shC$, similar to \eqref{lem:Serre-2}, we have the $\Perf(S)$-valued isomorphisms:

 This shows $\SS_{\shA/S} \circ \LL_\shB|_{\, \shC} \simeq \SS_{\shD/S} \,|_{\, \shC}$; taking right adjoint we obtain $\RR_{\shB}|_{\, \shA} \circ \SS_{\shA/S}^{-1} \simeq \SS_{\shD/S}^{-1}|_{\shA}$.

-This shows $\SS_{\shC/S}^{-1} \circ \RR_{\shB}|_{\, \shA} \simeq \SS_{\shD/S}^{-1}|_{\, \shA}$; taking left adjoint we obtain $\LL_{\shB}|_{\shC} \circ \SS_{\shC/S} \simeq \SS_{\shD/S}|_{\shC}$. \end{proof}
+This shows $\SS_{\shC/S}^{-1} \circ \RR_{\shB}|_{\, \shA} \simeq \SS_{\shD/S}^{-1}|_{\, \shA}$.
+Taking left adjoint we obtain $\LL_{\shB}|_{\shC} \circ \SS_{\shC/S} \simeq \SS_{\shD/S}|_{\shC}$. \end{proof}

-\begin{remark} The condition \eqref{lem:Serre-a} holds if $\shD \subseteq \Perf(X)$ is an admissible $S$-linear subcategory for a scheme $X$ such that $f \colon X \to S$ is a quasi-perfect morphism of quasi-compact, quasi-separated schemes; This holds in particular if $S = \Spec \kk$ for a field $\kk$, and $X$ is a proper scheme of finite type over $\kk$ (since thus the morphism $f \colon X \to S$ is proper and perfect). \end{remark}

-We have the following analogue of \cite[Prop.
-1.10]{BK}: \begin{lemma}[Cf. {\cite[Prop.
-1.10]{BK}}] Let $\shD$ be an $S$-linear category satisfying the conditions \eqref{lem:Serre-a} and \eqref{lem:Serre-b} of Lem. \ref{lem:Serre}, and assume further that $\shA \subseteq \shD$ is an $S$-linear admissible subcategory.
-Denote $i_{\shA} \colon \shA \to \shD$ the inclusion and let $i_{\shA}^*$ be its left adjoint as usual.
-Consider the infinite sequence of $S$-linear exact functors given by for $n \in \ZZ$:
+We have the following analogue of \cite[Proposition 1.10]{BK}: \begin{lemma}[Cf. {\cite[Proposition 1.10]{BK}}] Let $\shD$ be a proper $S$-linear category which admits a relative Serre functor $\SS_{\shD/S}$ over $S$ (Definition \ref{def:Serre}) and let $\shA \subseteq \shD$ is an $S$-linear admissible subcategory.
+Let $i_{\shA} \colon \shA \to \shD$ the inclusion functor and $i_{\shA}^*$ its left adjoint as usual.
+We define an infinite sequence of $S$-linear exact functors as follows: for $n \in \ZZ$,